jancarloviray/blog/_posts/2017-02-01-simple-way-to-install-vespacp-in-ubuntu.md

 excerpt_separator: <!--more-->
 ---

-VespaCP is one of the simplest and straightforward control panels in the market.
-Best of all, it is open source and free!
+Vespa is one of the simplest and straightforward control panels in the market.
+Best of all, it is open source!
 Here's a quick way to install it in your Ubuntu server.
+Why did I choose Vespa?
+I played around with 3 control panels and this did the job out of the box, without bugs, uncertainties or unclear documentation.
+In fact, you don't even need a documentation to manage this - the UI is just great.
+For more features, I suggest ISPConfig.
+If you want to go for paid? cPanel is awesome.

 <!--more-->